syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

-* array: The array containing the columns to be returned in the new array.
+* array: The array containing columns to be selected.

-* col_num1: The first column to be returned.
+* col_num1: The index of the first column to return.

-* [col_num2] (Optional): Additional columns to be returned.
+* [col_num2] (Optional): Additional columns to return.

 **Remarks:**

-* `CHOOSECOLS` returns a `#VALUE!` error if the absolute value of any of the col_num arguments is zero or exceeds the number of columns in the array.
+* If any [col_num] is zero or exceeds the total number of columns, a `#VALUE!` error is returned.

+* The function is useful for extracting only certain columns from a large dataset.

 ## CHOOSEROWS

-The `CHOOSEROWS` function returns the specified rows from an array.
+The `CHOOSEROWS` function returns specified rows from an array.

 **Syntax:**